 Many people prefer to use paper wallets.
-Using ShapeShift with a paper wallet can be more difficult, but there is no need to worry!
-We are here to help.
+Using ShapeShift with a paper wallet can be more difficult, but we are here to help.

 What is a Paper Wallet?